Cooper Reservoir 2023 Survey Report

 Management History

 Important sport fishes at Cooper Reservoir include Hybrid Striped Bass, White Bass, Blue Catfish, Channel Catfish, Largemouth Bass, and White Crappie.
-Annual requests are made to stock Hybrid Striped Bass (Palmetto Bass and/or Sunshine Bass) at a rate of 10/acre.
+Annual requests are made to stock Hybrid Striped Bass at a rate of 10/acre.

 Fish Community

-- Prey species: Bluegill and Gizzard Shad were present in 2019 fall electrofishing surveys but continue to have low abundances, however, limited data from body condition of game fish in Cooper Reservoir indicates an adequate availability of prey species.
+- Prey species: Gizzard Shad, Threadfin Shad, and sunfish were observed during electrofishing surveys in the reservoir.
+No assessments were made of prey fish populations, but body conditions of game fish in Cooper Reservoir indicate adequate availability of prey species.

 Management Strategies